ENSL-Modding/CompMod/docs/full_changelog.md

 # Full Changelog for CompMod

 ## CompMod 3.1.0 - (30/07/2020)
+* Lifeforms
+    * Gorge
+        * Web
+            * HP gain per charge to 5 from 10
+            * Webbed duration lowered to 2.5 seconds from 5 seconds
 * Upgrades
     * Aura
         * Range decreased to 20 from 30